Program overview

 Graduates of the Electrical Engineering Technician program can explore a variety of career opportunities in Canada, including:

-- Electrical Engineering Technician: Involves designing and drafting for various projects, including electrical and control designs for plants and buildings.
+• Electrical Engineering Technician: Involves designing and drafting electrical and control systems for various projects.

-- Controls Technician: Responsible for programming electrical controls and managing process equipment in industrial settings.
+• Controls Technician: Responsible for programming and maintaining electrical controls and process equipment.

-- Maintenance Electrical Technician: Focuses on the installation, repair, troubleshooting, and maintenance of electrical equipment.
+• Maintenance Electrical Technician: Focuses on the installation, repair, and maintenance of electrical equipment.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.